vladius9512/websites-designs/README.md

 # websites-designs

-I practice my css and html skills by trying my best to copy already existing websites.
+This is a repository destined The-Odin-Project small exercises.
+I also post some of the websites i try to copy to practice my css and html skills.